entrecode/ec.doc/doc/rel/model/index.md

 |Input field     |Description        |
 |----------------|-------------------|
 |title           |Optional.
 Can be used to change the model title.
+|description		|Optional.
+Can be used to change the model description.
 |rights          |Optional.
 Can be used to change the model rights by setting the rights flags.
 Always include the full object.
 |fields          |Optional.
 Can be used to change the fields.
 Always include the full object.
+|locales		| Optional.
+Can be uesed to change the supported locales of this model.

 ### Response: 200 ok